 Take it from me, it's much harder to rearrange panels you've drawn and keep everything fitting on that one page, than it is to rearrange sentences in a text document!

-So, I think, it’s important to confront the different ways you could approach an idea as early as possible with the least amount of commitment to one way.
+So, I think, it's worth it to confront the different ways you could approach an idea as early as possible with the least amount of commitment to one way.

 Write it down, feel your idea out!!